ndsev/zserio-service-grpc-cpp/doc/BUILD_gRPC.md

     1. Either temporarily disable (e.g. rename) `FindProtobuf.cmake` during gRPC cmake configuration.
 The `FindProtobuf.cmake` is usually located in `/usr/share/cmake-?.??/Modules`.
 This causes that CMake use CONFIG mode as a fallback and finds Protobuf config in the specified `CMAKE_PREFIX_PATH`.
-    2. Or specify all `Protobuf_` variables manually, like we do above.
+    2. Or patch gRPC cmake/protobuf.cmake by adding NO_CMAKE_SYSTEM_PATH, like we do above.